david-leon/Keras_CTC/README.md

 One reason is that CTC cost is rather different from the existing objective functions in Keras, it requires different masking mechanism and not directly reflects accuracy.
 To avoid mass modification of Keras' current masking mechanism, I override Keras' '**sample_weights**' variable for '**seq_mask**' of CTC and Keras' '**masks**' variable for '**sm_mask**' of CTC.
 This should not cause problem for other network architecture or objective functions, but I lack resources to give it a thorough test.

 The other reason is that for now I only care about Theano implementations.
-So the modifications are targetted only on Theano backend.
+So the modifications are targetted only for Theano backend.